25 March 2022 –

 The official UNCAC review process in the DRC is ongoing.
 This report was written at the same time as the official country review, which was delayed for a variety of reasons, including a lack of political will to support the review process.
 Little published information on the review process is available, and information about the country visit is not known.
 The governmental experts list is the only official document currently available on the DRC’s UNODC country profile page, and the self-assessment checklist is currently being compiled with limited participation from several civil society organizations (CSOs).
 The publication of other official documents, such as the full country report, has been met with great reluctance by government authorities.
 In the meantime, CERC has repeatedly pleaded with the Presidency of the Republic, through the Ministry of Justice which coordinates the UNCAC review in the DRC, to sign the UNCAC Coalition’s Transparency Pledge, without success thus far.

 The full civil society parallel report in French can be found here, or at the bottom of this page.
-The translated version of the report in English is forthcoming.
+The translated version of the report in English is available here, or at the bottom of this page.

 Below are several of the key findings from the report, grouped according to topic: